harrisonisrael/data_viz_390/FinalBlog.md

 Visualizations:
 1) Interactive map of mass shootings in the US in 2022.

+Here is the [interactive graph with the percentage of guns in relation to the gun death rate](https://plotly.com/~harrisonisrael/3/)by state.

 2) Gun Ownership rates and death correlation graph
 3) Number of Laws and Death correlation graph
 4) Bar graphs about number of states